neuraparse/QMANN/.github/SECURITY.md

 ## Supported Versions

-We actively support the following versions of QMNN with security updates:
+We actively support the following versions of QMANN with security updates:

 | Version | Supported          |
 | ------- | ------------------ |